Wiedemann-Franz law in a non-Fermi liquid and Majorana central charge: Thermoelectric transport in a two-channel Kondo system

-\emph{Failure of NRG for heat transport via Kubo.--} Finally, we comment that our exact analytic results for heat conductance in the C2CK system are, perhaps surprisingly, \emph{inaccessible} to numerical renormalization group\cite{bulla2008numerical,*weichselbaum2007sum} (NRG) methods.
-This is because the geometry of the setup necessitates use of the Kubo formula (no formulation involving only the t-matrix exists).
-We have found that using the heat current operator Eq.~\eqref{eq:currentop} in the Kubo formula Eq.~\eqref{eq:kubo} within NRG gives incorrect results (indeed, NRG using the Kubo formula for heat transport in the standard resonant level model even fails to reproduce known exact FL results).
-The source of this problem is that the Wilson chains used in NRG are not proper thermal reservoirs\cite{rosch2012wilson} (this is however apparently not a problem in computing impurity dynamical quantities or the t-matrix\cite{bulla2008numerical,*weichselbaum2007sum}).
+\emph{Failure of NRG for heat transport via Kubo.--} Finally, we comment that our exact analytic results for heat conductance in the C2CK system are, perhaps surprisingly, \emph{inaccessible} with the numerical renormalization group (NRG)~\cite{bulla2008numerical,*weichselbaum2007sum}.
+If a system satisfies ``proportionate coupling'', thermoelectric transport coefficients may be related to moments of the scattering $t$-matrix, and NRG can be used to obtain accurate results, as demonstrated in Refs.~\cite{costi1994nrg,costi2010wf} for the Anderson model.
+However, the geometry of the setup depicted in Fig.~\ref{fig:schematic} does not admit any such formulation of the conductances in terms of the $t$-matrix, and one must fall back on the Kubo formula, Eq.~(\ref{eq:kubo}).
+The latter uses the heat current operator Eq.~\eqref{eq:currentop}, which involves the lead Hamiltonian $H_{\alpha,\uparrow}$.
+In NRG, a specific discretized form of $H_{\alpha,\uparrow}$ is used, but these ``Wilson chains'' do not act as proper thermal reservoirs~\cite{rosch2012wilson}.
+We find that exact FL results for even the simple resonant level model cannot be reproduced with the Kubo formula when Wilson chains are used for leads.
+NRG can of course be used to compute impurity dynamical quantities or the $t$-matrix~\cite{bulla2008numerical,*weichselbaum2007sum}, and the Kubo formula may still be used for charge transport within NRG~\cite{mitchell2016universality,iftikhar2018three,mitchell2017kondo,galpin2014conductance}.